branalba/resume.md/resume.md

 - Extensive analog circuit analysis of a bioimpedance sensing board with highly sensitive measurement requirements.
 Successfully identified and addressed multiple areas for optimization, improvement, and correction and lowered board cost by roughly 30%
 - Wrote device firmware for an STM32F4 MCU and an accompanying stepper motor-based pump module.
 Employed debugging, ADC data collection, and hardware SPI/I2C/UART interfacing.
 Also wrote an accompanying python script to offload captured data via serial into a CSV file for postprocessing
-- High-volume design and optimization of many PCBs, including high-frequency (>1MHz) bioimpedance sensing motherboards and power management modules
+- High-volume design and optimization of many PCBs, including high-frequency (>1MHz) bioimpedance sensing motherboards, power management modules, and impedance sensor calibration chips

 ### <span>Electrical Team Lead, Space and Satellite Systems</span> <span>May 2020 -- Present</span>
 - Leading team in designing CubeSat electrical system from the ground up (see my own technical contributions in the "Projects" section below)